 The sound on the harpsichord is more rigid and formal, whereas the piano can play a variety of sounds simply by how hard or soft the player strikes the keys.

 Playing crescendo or decrescendo is not possible on a harpsichord.

-When playing a harpsichord with 2 set of strings, one set of strings may produce a sound an octave higher.
+When playing the harpsichord with 2 sets of strings, one set of strings may produce a sound an octave higher.

 The keyboard on the piano and harpsichord is as follows: the harpsichord has two keyboards, while the piano has only one.